 In fall or spring, planting trees and plants can be an invigorating adventure.
 When your Stark Bro’s order arrives, it’s best to be prepared to plant your new additions within a day or so.
 We understand, however, that sometimes you’re simply not ready to put them in the ground right away.
 In this article, we focus on some tips on how to delay planting different trees and plants.

-When you open this package, you will see strips of damp paper around the bare-root tree’s roots.
+When you open the package, you will see strips of damp paper around the bare-root plants and trees’ roots.
 Make sure the paper remains damp, but avoid drenching it.

-Wrap the tree in its shipping plastic, and store it in a cool, dark place, like an unheated basement, cellar, garage or shed.
+Wrap the bare-root plants and trees in the shipping plastic and store in a cool, dark place, like an unheated basement, cellar, garage or shed.
 It is ideal to store the tree at a temperature of 40ºF, but anything under 60ºF should work for a short period of time.
 This method will help keep your bare-root plants and trees dormant so you can safely delay planting for up to a week.

 If planting must be delayed for more than 10 days, “heel in” your trees outdoors.
 To do this, start by digging a sloping trench long and wide enough to hold the roots.
 Lay the tree in this trench, with the roots against the steep side.
 Then, cover the roots with soil, and soak with water.
-As soon as possible, plant this tree in its permanent location as you normally would.
+As soon as possible, plant trees in their permanent location as you normally would.

-Some berries and other small bare-root plants can be stored in the lower section of your refrigerator or in the “crisper” drawer.
-Do not store them with fruits and vegetables unless your plants are completely sealed in plastic (in gallon-sized re-sealable bags, for example).
+Some small bare-root berries and other plants can be stored in the lower section of your refrigerator or in the “crisper” drawer.
+Do not store them with produce unless your plants are completely sealed in plastic (in gallon-sized re-sealable bags, for example).
 To be extra cautious, you can double-bag your plants in the airtight plastic.
-Doing so will help you to avoid exposing your plants to the often lethal (to living plants) gases that are naturally given off by produce in your refrigerator.
+Doing so will help avoid exposing your plants to the often lethal (to living plants) gases that are naturally given off by produce in your refrigerator.

 Plants and trees that arrive in temporary containers, like our exclusive EZ Start® Pots, should be treated like houseplants until the outdoor soil warms.
 Water them occasionally, when the soil appears dry, and keep them in a cool, dark place to encourage dormancy, especially in the fall.
 When planting time comes, these potted trees and plants will need to be gradually acclimated (“hardened off” or slowly reintroduced) to outdoor temperatures prior to planting in the ground.
 Doing so will help you to avoid shock and help to ensure the transplanting will be more successful.
 Learn how to acclimate your new potted plants and trees here.